nila27/study/Operating System/Windows/Kernel Mode/02.Programming/04.IRP/ReadMe.txt

 Like this, IRP must be one or more I/O Stack Location

-I/O stack Location numbers correspond with device stack numbers
+I/O stack Location numbers correspond with device object numbers in device stack